CPG Legal – Attorneys at law.

 What are the litigious divorce grounds in Costa Rica?

-As previously stated, all grounds for divorce are established by law, not by jurisprudence.
+All grounds for divorce are established by law, not by jurisprudence.
 Therefore, the Judge can´t make up reasons for marriage dissolution that are not previously specified by the written word of the law.
+This is known as the Principle of Legality.
 Accordingly, article 48 of the Family Law in Costa Rica, or “Family Code,” establishes the litigious grounds for divorce.
 The divorce litigation grounds in Costa Rica are the following:

 Adultery: